top of page

 And it won't be around when your grout line doesn't match three months after installation.

-Same tile.
-Different batch.
-If you do not order enough upfront, this is what a repair looks like three months after installation.
+Same tile, different batch.
+If you don't order enough upfront, this is what a repair looks like three months after installation.
 AI will not tell you to over-order.

-Same tile.
-Different batch.
-If you do not order enough upfront, this is what a repair looks like three months after installation.
+Same tile, different batch.
+If you don't order enough upfront, this is what a repair looks like three months after installation.
 AI will not tell you to over-order.

 8. It Doesn't Understand Resale Value Implications